JamesPaynter/PyGRB/joss_paper/paper.md

 `PyGRB` creates a unified, abstracted framework allowing for the comparison of gamma-ray bursts based on their fitted pulse parameters, rather than visual or bin-wise statistical comparisons of their light-curves, which is inherently fraught with opportunities for mishap.

 In the present release only BATSE functionality is available.
-However, due to the abstracted nature of the code, including additional GRB catalogues is as simple as creating a `fetch`, and `preprocess` module.
+However, due to the modular nature of the code, including additional GRB catalogues is as simple as creating the relevant `fetch`, and `preprocess` modules.
 Future releases will allow for the easy comparison of gamma-ray bursts observed by different satellites.
 As `PyGRB` is open source, the community is actively encouraged to contribute functionality for the many available GRB catalogues.